 By day 10 of each month, the vp: finance enters all checks and deposits on greekbill and submits the report.
 Said report is forwarded to the chapter's collegiate finance consultant (CFC) at EO.
 The CFC reconciles the monthly reports and contacts the vp: finance if any follow-up action is needed.
 This information will also be itemized on the Delinquent Report Spreadsheet (DRS).
-Bank statements must be submitted in Anchorbase via the Chapter Bank Statement Task so that they may be reconciled.
+Online OR paper banks statements must be made available to the CFC so that they may reconcile.
+Chapters may specify that the bank should send any paper statements to their CFC at EO however, electronic access is preferred.
 Chapters are to share their online banking ID, passwords and security questions with their ATC, CFA and CFC to provide access to the bank statements that are needed to reconcile the finance report.